pnt1234/CSE891/schedule-Fall2020.md

 ## Tentative Class Schedule
 ---
- This is the tentative class schedule.
+ Below is a tentative schedule for the class.
 Instructor reserves the right to modify it.
 Please check back regularly.

 | Week |    Dates   |    Topics and Reading Materials                |     Deliverables     |